-51. Regulation 118 provides for eligible postgraduate students to transfer their eligibility to another postgraduate course.
+57. Regulation 114(2017) and Schedule 4, paragraph 15 (2018) provide for eligible postgraduate students to transfer their eligibility to another postgraduate course.
 A transfer is permitted provided that the period of eligibility for the first course has not expired or been terminated and a request to transfer eligibility is made by the student.
 It is also a requirement that the exporting provider recommends a transfer in writing and that the importing provider agrees to the transfer.
 If a student transfers their eligibility to another course, any DSAs amount awarded for the first course would need to be considered for the second course as the period of eligibility has not been broken.
-For example, a student receives support of £3,000 but transfers to another course.
-For the remainder of the academic year, the student has £7,590 remaining (£10,590 maximum grant available less £3,000 already received for the first course).
+For example, a student receives support of £3580 but transfers to another course.
+For the remainder of the academic year, the student has £17,000 remaining as £3580 was already received for the first course.
 Students transferring courses may continue to receive support without the necessity of a further needs assessment unless their disability has changed in some way or the course is substantially different.